yiwan330445/rcc/docs/troubleshooting.md

 - you should share your `robot.yaml` that defines your robot
 - you should share your code, or minimal sample code, that can reproduce problem you are having
+- provide all evidence that you have gathered (as native form as possible, and as fully as possible; do not truncate stack traces or logs unnecessarily)

 ## Network access related troubleshooting questions